TokenBrice/blog/content/posts/2021/pegged-assets.md

 ![reflexer-money-god-meme](/img/2021/pegged-assets/money-god-meme.png)

-If you are already familiar with the different pegging mechanisms, you can jump [directly to the section on Reflexer].(#zoom-sur-le-rai-de-reflexer).
+If you are already familiar with the different pegging mechanisms, you can jump [directly to the section on Reflexer](#focus-on-reflexers-rai).

 ## Assets standardization on the Ethereum's blockchain